ppaschos/snowmass-connect-docs/docs/index.md

 The parameter `should_transfer_files = YES` instructs Condor to use the HTCondor file transfer method to transfer the `Executable` to the remote host and the job files `Error` (stderr) , `Output` (stdout) and `Log` back to user's directory on the submit host.
-Users have a number of options to transfer their code executables and input/output files to the remote worker node and is described in the next section.
+Users have a number of options to transfer their code executables and input/output files to the remote worker node, described in the next section.

 Users can submit the job script to the OSG via the condor command on the Snowmass login node:
 `condor_submit myjob.submit`, which will return a unique `<JobID>` number.